uptane/deployment-considerations/repositories.md

 #### ECU Version Report

-The ECU version report from each Secondary will contain a token to be sent to the Time Server.
-To prevent a replay, each token SHOULD be unique per ECU for each update cycle.
+The ECU version report from each Secondary will contain a token to be sent to the Time Server in whatever manner the implementer chooses.
+For example, the payload of the ECU version report sent from the Primary to the Director MAY contain the tokens sent to the Time Server.
+In this case, if any token is removed or changed, the signature will not match.
+To detect a replay attack, each token SHOULD be unique per ECU.
 As we expect that these updates will be relatively infrequent (e.g., due to a limited number of write cycles), there will be a sufficient number of tokens to make this possible.
-The payload of the ECU version report sent from the Primary to the Director MAY contain the tokens sent to the Time Server.
-In this case, if any token is removed or changed, the signature will not match.

 #### Changes to all ECUs